 Line protocols in cave diving

-Guidelines are the life lines used by cave divers to reference the exit in underwater caves.
-In case of loss of visibility the guideline will lead to the way out of the cave, back to the surface and to ambient air.
-One of the main reason for fatalities in cave diving involves the lack of use of a continuous guideline.
-It can be either for not running a temporary line from the open water to the permanent guideline or for passing from one line to another.
+One of the main reasons for cave diving fatalities involves the lack of a continuous guideline.
+Guidelines are the lifelines used by cave divers to reference the exit in underwater caves.
+In case of loss of visibility, the guideline will lead to the way out of the cave, back to the surface, and ambient air.
+It can be either for not running a temporary line from the open water to the permanent guideline or passing from one line to another.

-Permanent lines are installed permanently in the cave to insure a properly installed guideline for further going exploration and visiting cave divers.
+Permanent lines are installed permanently in the cave to ensure a properly installed guideline for further exploration and visiting cave divers.

-The permanent lines are often referred to as main line.
-They can begin close to the cave exit or further into the cave hidden from open water divers and prevent them to go into the cave without proper training.
-Divers travel to the mainline with a primary reel in order to keep a continuous guideline from the open water.
+The permanent lines are often referred to as the mainline.
+They can begin close to the cave exit or further into the cave hidden from open water divers and prevent them from going into the cave without proper training.
+Divers travel to the mainline with a primary reel to keep a continuous guideline from the open water.

 Navigation in Caves

-Sometimes a diver has to phisically move from one line to another this is a jump.
-It can go from the end of one line to the middle of another, or from the middle of a line to the end or middle of another.
+Sometimes a diver has to move from one line to another physically; this is a jump.
+It can go from the end of one line to the middle of another or from the middle of a line to the end or middle of another.